Last updated: July 2022

 (d) a petition is filed, a notice is given, a resolution is passed, or an order is made, for or in connection with the winding up of the Customer;

 (e) an application is made to court, or an order is made, for the appointment of an administrator, or if a notice of intention to appoint an administrator is given or if an administrator is appointed, over the Customer;

 (f) the holder of a qualifying floating charge over the assets of Customer has become entitled to appoint or has appointed an administrative receiver;

-(g) a person becomes entitled to appoint a receiver over the assets of the other party or a receiver is appointed over the assets of the Customer;
+(g) a person becomes entitled to appoint a receiver over the assets of the Customer or a receiver is appointed over the assets of the Customer;

 (h) a creditor or encumbrancer of the Customer attaches or takes possession of, or a distress, execution, sequestration or other such process is levied or enforced on or sued against, the whole or any part of the Customer’s assets and such attachment or process is not discharged within 14 days;

-(i) any event occurs, or proceeding is taken, with respect to the other party in any jurisdiction to which it is subject that has an effect equivalent or similar to any of the events mentioned in condition 17.1(b) to condition 17.1(h) (inclusive);
+(i) any event occurs, or proceeding is taken, with respect to the Customer in any jurisdiction to which it is subject that has an effect equivalent or similar to any of the events mentioned in clause 20.1(b) above to clause 20.1(h) above (inclusive);

 (j) the Customer suspends or ceases, or threatens to suspend or cease, carrying on all or a substantial part of its business; or

 (k) there is a change of control of the Customer (within the meaning of section 1124 of the Corporation Tax Act 2010).

 20.2 Any provision of the Contract that expressly or by implication is intended to come into or continue in force on or after termination of the Contract shall remain in full force and effect.